 - Datacenter ( Amazon Web Service )

 - Monthly subscriptions fees with three different pricing options in the global market (US Market Pricing options Basic – $8.99/month, Standard – $12.99/ month & Premium – $15.99/ month)

-Also, Learn How Cure Fit Business Model Works An Indian Fitness Startup.
+Also, Learn How Cure Fit Business Model Works for An Indian Fitness Startup.

 How Does Netflix Make Money?

-As already mentioned, Netflix earns only through subscriptions from its customers As of Now.
+As mentioned, Netflix earns only through subscriptions from its customers.

 Netflix Revenue, Profit, and Valuation: